yuanz03/tp/docs/UserGuide.md

 # PlayBook User Guide

 PlayBook (PB) is a **desktop app for semi-professional youth football coaches to manage their players' contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

-If you can type fast, PB can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, PB can help you manage your players' contacts and related information, such as injuries, teams, positions and captaincy, more efficiently, compared to traditional GUI-based apps.

 <!-- * Table of Contents -->